Comprehensive decision-strategy space exploration for efficient territorial planning strategies: Discussion

 \section{Discussion}

-In this paper, we presented an approach to assess the impact of order weights and their associated level of risk and trade-off in multi-criteria decision analysis.
-The developed approach aims at efficiently explore the decision-strategy space formed by the relationship between risk and trade-off.
-Although the results might vary according to the formula used, a vector of order weights, whatever its size, can be summarized by its level of risk and trade-off.
+In this paper, we presented an approach to assess the impact of order weights and their associated level of risk and trade-off in GIS-based Multi-Criteria Decision Analysis.
+The developed approach aims at efficiently explore the decision-strategy space formed by the relationship between risk and trade-off in Ordered Weighted Averaging.
+Although the results might vary according to the formula used, a vector of order weights in OWA, whatever its size, can be summarized by its level of risk and trade-off.
 However, the opposite is not always true, making it complicated to automatically generate order weights according to a certain level of risk and trade-off and conduct rigorous sensitivity analysis.
 In this paper, we relied on the recent advances made in order weight determination proposed in \citep{Lenormand2018}.
 The method presented in this paper proposes to automatically generate order weights using truncated distributions according to a certain level of risk and trade-off based on the two first moments of the order weights distribution.
-This methodological framework enables us to generate a suitability map for each couple of suitable risk and trade-off values through an OWA operator, opening the possibility to perform systematic sensitivity analysis in MCDA.
+This methodological framework enabled us to generate a suitability map for each couple of suitable risk and trade-off values through an OWA operator, opening the possibility to perform systematic sensitivity and uncertainty analysis in GIS-MCDA.
+It is indeed important to model the decision makers' attitudes toward risk in MCDA \citep{Bodily1985,Malczewski2015}.
+The comprehensive exploration of the two-dimensional decision-strategy space proposed in this paper provides a generic and rigorous way to model, aggregate and compare a full range of scenarios.
+This is an important topic in MCDA that should not be neglected.
+Especially since it it can be easily combined with existing method used to compute the criteria weights \citep{Eldrandaly2013,Mokarram2018,Kazemi2019,Zabihi2019}.